dprabin/magento2_Hello_world_module/3 Magento 2 Architecture.md

     - REST web api
     - SOUP web api
 - Developers will primarily interact with only two areas **Adminhtml** and frontend
-- E.g. Let us take an example of catalog folder- There is a user who wants to know details about the prodocts. the etc inside the catalog folder contains all configuration relatid field.
-This contains subfolders like adminhtml, frontend, webapi_rest, webapi_soap etc. All the files related to frontend is located inside frontend folder.
-These config files are loaded when the user request to see products from frontend.
-Other files are not loaded.
+- E.g. Let us take an example of catalog folder
+    - There is a user who wants to know details about the prodocts.
+    - The etc inside the `catalog` folder contains all configuration related fields.
+    - This contains subfolders like `adminhtml`, `frontend`, `webapi_rest`, `webapi_soap` etc.
+    - All the files related to frontend is located inside `frontend` folder.
+    - These config files are loaded when the user requests to see products from frontend.
+    - Other files are not loaded.
 So this will make input file
 - A module can contain files for one or more of the areas

+---

 Theme in Magento 2
 ------------------